samfisher753/pixelchat/README.md

 # Open Chat

 A habbo-like web chat application made with Node.js, Express and Socket.IO.
-You can watch it live now here: https://open-chat-384018.ew.r.appspot.com

-Or you can run it locally following these steps (assuming you have Node installed):
+You can run it locally following these steps (assuming you have Node installed):
 - Download or clone the project.
 - Navigate to the root folder.
 - Run "npm i".